Kia ora, iechyd da and happy new year! 2019 is scrubbing up nicely. Here’s a line up of the company’s upcoming touring ventures…

 Chloe also performed at Light Nelson Festival, creating an aerial installation 10m up a heritage tree.
 The Arboreal Aerialist has since been featured in the Hawke’s Bay Arts Festival and is now touring through 2019.

-Chloe started the year directed the opening spectacle for Splore music festival 2018 featuring parades, Jacinda Ardern, MC’s, crowd aerobics and a beautiful haere mai.
+Chloe started the year directing the opening spectacle for Splore music festival 2018 featuring parades, Jacinda Ardern, MC’s, crowd aerobics and a beautiful haere mai.

 Chloe started the year in New Zealand, exploring work opportunities and writing funding applications while amongst the familiar kiwi hills.
 Chloe is currently starting developments for a new outdoor work looking to tour 2018….